-The EU FP7 project PATHWAYS is a unique project that explores the possibilities for transitions to a low-carbon, sustainable Europe.
+The EU FP7 project PATHWAYS, which finished by the end of 2016, was a unique project that explores the possibilities for transitions to a low-carbon, sustainable Europe.
 The essence of PATHWAYS is that it combines the analysis of different scientific disciplines: integrated assessment modelling, socio-technical transition analysis, and initiative-based learning.
 By combining and coordinating information from these different disciplines for selected cases, PATHWAYS aims at providing better policy advice for European, Member State and local policy‐makers.
 At the IST 2015 conference at SPRU, PATHWAYS organised a dialogue session which gives a good overview what PATHWAYS is about; this session was recorded and can be listened to via this link.

 Exploring transition pathways to sustainable, low carbon societies (PATHWAYS)

 In order to prevent dangerous climate change and to avoid further loss of biodiversity, the EU has set ambitious policies and strategies to move to sustainable, resource efficient, low-carbon, climate-resilient, and biodiversity rich societies.
 The PATHWAYS project will focus on key objectives of EU sustainability policy (moving towards a sustainable, resource-efficient, low-carbon and climate-resilient Europe).
 This is intrinsically linked to the success of two key transitions: 1) the energy transition and 2) the land-use transition.